stangri/docs.openwrt.melmac.net/pbr/README.md

 ### How It Works (`iptables`/`ipset` mode)

 On start, this service creates routing tables for each supported interface (WAN/WAN6 and VPN tunnels) which are used to route specially marked packets.
-For the `mangle` table's `PREROUTING`, `FORWARD`, `INPUT` and `OUTPUT` chains, the service creates corresponding `PBR_*` chains to which policies are assigned.
+For the `mangle` table's `FORWARD`, `INPUT`, `OUTPUT`, `PREROUTING` and `POSTROUTING` chains, the service creates corresponding `PBR_*` chains to which policies are assigned.
 Evaluation of packets happens in these `PBR_*` chains after which the packets are sent for marking to the `PBR_MARK*` chains.
 If enabled, the service also creates the ipsets (and the corresponding `iptables` rule for marking packets matching the `ipset`) for `dest_addr` and `src_addr` entries.
 The service then processes the user-created policies.

 ### How It Works (`nft` mode)